binalyze/air-mcp/README.md

 - **Export Case Activities** - Export activities for a specific case by its ID.
 - **Create Case** - Create a new case in the system.
 - **Update Case** - Update an existing case by ID.
+- **Get Case by ID** - Get detailed information about a specific case by its ID.

 ## Overview